-The County shall provide vision care coverage for employees and their eligible dependents.
+The County shall provide continue to offer vision care coverage for employees and their eligible dependents.
 The County will pay the entire premium for this coverage.

 Section 23.
 Optional Additional Benefits

 Optional additional benefits may be available during open enrollment at an additional cost to the employee.